pombredanne/Repos-Health-Study/README.md

 # Usage

+To run the program, run the following command:

+    $ python riskAnalysis.py <URL_of_GitHub_Repository>

+* \<URL_of_GitHub_Repository\> - The URL of the main page for a GitHub repository (ex.
+For this repo, Repos-Health-Study, the URL would be "https://github.com/Dreizan/Repos-Health-Study".)

 # Copyright Declarations/Licensing Information
 Repos-Health-Study is free software: you can redistribute it and/or modify it under the terms of the MIT License as published by the Open Source Initiative.
 See the file LICENSE for more details.